project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/166-rafaela-gontijo-lenz-stop-focussing-on-plant-based-the-real-blue-ocean-is-in-regenerative-dairy-and-meat.md

 ---
-title: 166 Rafaela Gontijo Lenz – Stop focussing on plant based, the real blue ocean is in regenerative dairy and meat
+title: 166 Rafaela Gontijo Lenz Stop Focussing On Plant Based The Real Blue Ocean Is In Regenerative Dairy And Meat
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-04-26)